Entries Tagged 'Installation' ↓

 GoDaddy is great for registering your domain names.
 For hosting?
 Not so much.

-We’ve seen many issues with GoDaddy-hosted sites.
-Their email systems don’t work consistently on all servers.
+We’ve ourselves have witnessed many issues with some GoDaddy-hosted sites.
+Their email systems don’t always work consistently on all servers.
 It works great for some, while some of our other users have reported that even simple admin notification emails from DAP don’t get sent correctly.
 To compound the issue, Godaddy queues up even real-time emails on their end, and only send them out as batches.
-Which means even instant “Thank You” emails sent to your buyers with their membership login info, may not get sent for a couple of hours, even though DAP has actually sent them out, but are being intercepted and put on a queue by Godaddy to be sent out later in a “batch”.
+Which means even instant “Thank You” emails sent to your buyers with their membership login info, may not get sent for a couple of hours, even though DAP has actually sent them out, but are being intercepted and put on a queue by Godaddy to be sent out “later” in a “batch”.

-We wholeheartedly recommend AGAINST using 1and1 for your web hosting.
-These guys are so stuck in the 90′s, and provide you with some lousy tools.
+These guys are still stuck in the 90’s, and provide you with some really primitive admin tools.

-If your host is not shown here, then don’t worry – it doesn’t mean that DAP won’t work on your host.
+If your host is not shown here, then don’t worry – it doesn’t necessarily mean that DAP won’t work on your host.
+DAP works well on most hosting platforms.

-These just happen to be the ones we have used, have done countless installations on, for our DAP users, and highly recommend if you have the option of picking a new web host.
+We just recommend that we use ourselves or have done countless installations on, for our DAP users, and highly recommend (or recommend against, in some cases) if you have the option of picking a new web host.

 This is exactly why we offer a 30-day money-back guarantee when you purchase DAP – so that you can make sure DAP can run on your current web site, and also help you decide if DAP will work for you.